NorthStarUAS/SysId/spcl/README.md

    Because iterating through the AST and type checking the code is so parallel to the process of emitting output code, these steps are merged.

-4. Emiter: Currently the output target is C++ code.
+4. Emitter: Currently the output target is C++ code.
 In some future time frame I'm interested in developing an interpreter so the output would be byte code.
    This is still a hobby project and I'm puzzling my way through the steps.
 In the back of my head as I'm designging and building forwards, I am trying to